 NORD gratefully acknowledges Giedre Grigelioniene, MD, PhD, Consultant in Pediatrics and Clinical Genetics, Department of Clinical Genetics, Karolinska University Hospital, Stockholm, Sweden, for assistance in the preparation of this report.

 The term achondrogenesis was first used in the medical literature in 1952 by an Italian pathologist named Marco Fraccaro.
 Achondrogenesis is derived from Greek and means "not producing cartilage."
-Achondrogenesis belongs to group of skeletal dysplasias, (osteochondrodysplasias), a broad term for a group of disorders characterized by abnormal growth or development of cartilage and bone.
+Achondrogenesis belongs to group of skeletal dysplasias, (also called osteochondrodysplasias), a broad term for a group of disorders (about 450 clinical diagnoses) characterized by abnormal growth or development of cartilage and bone.

 Achondrogenesis is characterized by premature birth, abnormal accumulation of fluid in the body (hydrops fetalis), and a head that may be abnormal in shape and less ossified.
-The head may look disproportionately large.
-In addition, affected individuals have extremely short limbs and ribs, short neck, vertebrae and other bones of the skeleton are not properly developed.
-In infants born with this disorder the abdomen is prominent.
+The head may look disproportionately large, because the body is small.
+In addition, affected individuals have extremely short limbs and ribs, short neck, flat vertebrae and many other bones of the skeleton are not properly developed.
+In infants born with this disorder the abdomen is prominent and the thoracic cage is small.
 Other abnormalities are incomplete closure of the roof of the mouth (cleft palate), corneal clouding, and ear deformities.
 The disorder is life-threatening either before birth or shortly after birth usually due to underdeveloped thorax and small lungs.

 Achondrogenesis type IA (Houston-Harris type) is characterized by varying facial abnormalities (flat face, protruding eyes and protruding tongue or only minor facial anomalies), short trunk and limbs, short beaded ribs and thin skull bones (deficient ossification of the skull).
 Bone formation is abnormal in the spine, pelvis and extremities, but the degree of the severity of skeletal involvement may be variable.
 However, small thorax leads to underdevelopment of lungs and death soon after birth.